This is page is updated often. Be sure to refresh the page to ensure you are seeing the latest version.

 which could express either fear or surprise.

-Words in the list that have hyperlinks and chat bubbles 💬 can be clicked to display a pop-up box with an example.
 Be sure to visit the examples page to see the complete list of how to use some of these words.
 The definitions used in the examples came from dictionary.com.
 Be sure to use your dictionary for more definitions.

 Use the list below carefully and remember that there is nothing wrong with using the word said in dialogue.